zanderson3j/dada-final-project/README.md

 ![](img/invitecode/signup.png)

 The first thing I did was open up the Firefox Developer Tools and look through the html.
-I remember one exploit from the web security week that involved altering the keys in the html to trick the database into letting you in, but while examining the html I saw a javascript file called iniviteapi.min.js.
+I remember one exploit from the web security week that involved altering the keys in the html to trick the database into letting you in.
+I couldn't get that to work, but while examining the html I saw a javascript file called iniviteapi.min.js.

 ![](img/invitecode/devtools.png)